tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/notes/reflections.md

 * I'd like some better real-world examples about code which takes up too much memory, leaks, invokes garbage collection, etc.  jeg2 said he can do it "easily."
 Maybe a search will give a starting point.
 * Try remote pairing: https://atom.io/packages/motepair
-* Need to have a starting point for day 2 of all multi-day assignments!
 * Debugging EARLY.
 Then again, explicitly, with JS
 * More form_for vs form_tag
 * Try to push off the shortcuts as late as possible.
 Save things like `render @people` for very late.